 The Chicago Tribune reports that a diner in an exclusive restaurant gave a $2,000 tip in appreciation of his meal.
 The client first added a $300 tip on his tab and then went into the kitchen and gave each of the 17 members of staff a $100 note.

-This illustrates the issue of transaction volumes and the difficulty in comparing cash and non-cash transaction volumes.
+This illustrates the issue of transaction volumes and the difficulty in comparing Money in physical form such as banknotes and coins. and non-cash transaction volumes.
 How many transactions did the diner make?

 - One?
 The bill and the tip are part of the same transaction.
 Had he paid the total electronically, it would have counted as a single transaction.